MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

 -	UWP binaries (exe, dlls) and visual assets (Assets and Properties folders)
 -	Desktop Bridge binaries (exe, dlls) if you added a Desktop Bridge component

 If your native messaging program consists of only a UWP app component, follow the steps in [UWP app preperation](#uwp-app-preperation).
-If you have both a UWP app and Desktop Bridge component, you'll need to follow [UWP app with Desktop Bridge perperation](#uwp-app-with-desktop-bridge-preperation).
+If you have both a UWP app and Desktop Bridge component, you'll need to follow [UWP app with Desktop Bridge preperation](#uwp-app-with-desktop-bridge-preperation).

 ### UWP app preperation